Linear superposition as a core theorem of quantum empiricism: Numbers, minus, and equality; revisited

 \subsection{Naturalness of abstracta}

-We thus infer that rejection or disregard of the similar `naturally abstract' set"=theoretic models would be tantamount to rejection of the minus sign even in the elementary physics.
+We thus infer that rejection or disregard of the similar `naturally abstract' set"=theoretic models would be tantamount to the rejection of the minus sign even in the elementary physics.
 This is an absurd, but its root is a need for abstracting.
-On the other hand, the motivated deduction of these models cannot be replaced with (hidden) axiomatic assumptions.
-Such an ambivalence is, in our view, one reason why the problem with `decrypting' quantum postulates is so difficult, because it touches upon the metamathematical (and metaphysical) aspects of the very thinking \cite{kleene, chomsky, harin, knott}.
-The stream of subconsciously abstractive homomorphisms\footnote{For a philosophical discussion to these representations and the origin of models, see pages 1--230 in \cite{wart}.
-As one more comment concerning the abstracting/""realism, we refer to the first half of a letter from A.~Einstein to H.~Samuel in \cite[pp.~157--160]{einstein1}; see also \cite{einstein2}.} is considerable and is always larger than it seems.
-In sects.~\ref{Ans}--\ref{minus}, we have described not all of them. `Difficulties' with complex numbers, strictly speaking, should already be attributed to the level of the usual negative ones.
-Bearing in mind that the `minus' comes from the equal sign~$=$ \cite{mazur} and the equality comes from the scheme $\eqref{o+}\rightarrowtail\eqref{g1}$, both the principia---\hyperlink{II}{\red\textbf{\textsf{II}}} and \hyperlink{III}{\red\textbf{\textsf{III}}}---are very important (and functioning) also in the classical case.
-In quantum case, they are just fundamentally unavoidable for the very creating the theory.
+On the other hand, the motivated deduction of these models cannot be replaced with (hidden) axiomatic assumptions or with ready"=made math"=structures.
+Such an ambivalence is, in our view, one reason why the problem with `decrypting' quantum postulates is so difficult; it touches on the metamathematical and metaphysical aspects of the very thinking \cite{lakoff, kleene, chomsky, harin, knott}.
+The stream of subconsciously abstractive homomorphisms

+is considerable and is always larger than it seems.
+In sects.~\ref{Ans}--\ref{minus}, we have described not all of them.
+Each such homomorphism is a mapping into a representation by a model, and for a philosophical discussion of these representations and the origin of models, see pages 1--230 in \cite{wart}.
+For another comment concerning the abstracting/"!realism, we refer to the first half of a letter from A.~Einstein to H.~Samuel in \cite[pp.~157--160]{einstein1}; see also \cite{einstein2}.

+Thus `difficulties' with complex numbers, stricto sensu, should already be attributed to the level of the usual negative ones.
+Bearing in mind that the minus comes from the equal sign~$=$ \cite{mazur} and the equality comes from the scheme $\eqref{o+}\rightarrowtail\eqref{g1}$, both the principia \hyperlink{II}{\red\textbf{\textsf{II}}} and \hyperlink{III}{\red\textbf{\textsf{III}}} are very important (and functioning) also in the classical case.
+In quantum case, they are just fundamentally unavoidable for the very creation of the theory.
 The nature of \qm\ theory, of arithmetic, of complex numbers, and of their algebras is one and the same.

 Transferring the reasoning above to the natural numbers $\bb N$, the degrees of classical and quantum abstraction become even indistinguishable.
 Empirical motivation leads, in one way or another, to the standard von~Neumann's representation for ordinals